18th Dec 2019

 The weave of political tussles in the fabric of this show was truly intriguing.
 The political drama and conflicts maintained a standard from the start till the end.

 This is not to say that the show only showcases a battle between humans and supernatural elements.
-The complexity of conflicts that ensue with the death of the Mad King continue to wage till the very last episode when it’s revealed who sits on the Iron Throne (metaphorically, since the actual throne was burnt down by our favorite dragon).
+The complexity of conflicts that ensue with the death of the Mad King continues to wage till the very last episode when it’s revealed who sits on the Iron Throne (metaphorically, since the actual throne was burnt down by our favourite dragon).

 Needless to say, the show was a masterpiece in terms of the political commentary that it builds upon.